bitcoin-sv/spv-wallet-web-frontend/README.md

 `spv-wallet-web-frontend` provides a `start.sh` script which is using `docker-compose.yml` file to starts up `SPV Wallet` with web-frontend, web-backend and selected database and cache storage.

-To start, we need to fill the
-config json which we want to use, there is prepared custom config file `docker/envs/development.json` which is used in development environment.
 This script build local image of spv-wallet-web-frontend and use already built ones for the rest of applications.

 Ports which are used: